 The valley stretches in a mostly south-north direction from the altitude of around 1300 m above Komarča (near Črno jezero) to the altitude of around 2000 m in the upper end.
 Actually, it is not in a form of a straight line, but more as a long arc.
 Morphologically we can speak about three parts of the valley.

 The upper part is the real Valley of Triglav Lakes.
 On the south it finishes with a 100 m high valley step near Bela skala (White rock), a distinct rock formation which we pass en route.

 South-west of the upper valley, from the N-NW direction another, lower valley comes down.
 It is called Lopučnica and is mostly covered with a dense forrest (a cleaning is only in the upper part - ex pasture).
 This valley then ends on the SE, above the abysses of Komarča.
 So, the lowest of the lakes, Črno jezero, actually lies in Lopučnica valley (so its water background and flow is different than the one of all other lakes).

 The third big part of a broader Valley of Triglav Lakes is a broad, high, a bit slanted plateau of Zgornja Komna.
 The real Komna plateau lies much towards the south.
 It has many areas and Zgornja Komna can also be treated as one of them.
 It has all the same characteristics, but being embedded between the two main mountain crests which border the valley of Triglav Lakes, we can treat that area as well as a part of our valley.

 There have been long discussions how many lakes are there in the valley.
 Well, occasionally some more, because only the biggest ones are permanent.
 Seven is only a generally popular number with folks.
-Let's name the most important ones:
+Let's name the most important ones.

 |Črno jezero (Black lake), 1294 m.
 It lies in a shady basin not far from the edge of Komarča.
 A nice and silent place.
 The lake has much warmer water than the upper lakes.||Dvojno jezero (Double lake), 1685 m.
 The most famous one, because of the mountain hut on its shore.
 Beautifully the walls of Tičarica are mirroring in the lake and especially known is the view with the lake, surrounded by larches, the hut and the summit of Veliko špičje in the background.||Močivec, 1690 m, is only a small source, or a pond behind the mountain hut.||Veliko jezero or Ledvička (Big lake or Kidney), 1829 m.
 It lies in the middle of the upper valley.
 On the east, the walls and scree fields of Zelnarica are falling just down to the shore.
 On the west, there are some nice limestone slabs, all eroded by water.
 Here nearby is also the upper border of larch forrest, so there you will find nice examples of these warriors.|

-|Jezero v podstenju (The Lake Below Walls), 1975 m.
+|Zeleno jezero (Green lake), 1990 m.
+That is only a small and shallow pond below the walls of Vršaki, offering some nice landscape reflections.||Rjava mlaka (Brown lake), 1970 m.
+This is a nearby, a bit bigger lake, above which we see the Prehodavci hut.||Jezero v podstenju (The Lake Below Walls), 1975 m.
 A nice lake in the very end of the valley, between the summits of Vršaki and Kanjavec.
 Most of a year it is under snow, but in summer it is worth going down to its shore.|

 The Valley of Triglav Lakes can be reached from many sides.
 All the approach routes have been already described on SummitPost: